danchoi/hulu_automuter/README.markdown

 [docsearls]: http://blogs.law.harvard.edu/doc/2007/08/09/looking-toward-life-beyond-advertising/

-Think of Hulu Automuter as a tiny step toward the revolution that Doc Searls is talking about.

-Being forced to watch ads seriously degrades the whole experience of watching a good TV show or movie.
+Being forced to watch ads degrades the whole experience of watching a good TV show or movie.
 It's an extremely wasteful use of everyone's time and mental bandwith.

 We need a new system.
 I would rather pay per view or donate money directly to the shows I enjoy, if Hulu gave that option.
-Again, please read Doc's blog post.

-In any case, you should be able to control your computer's volume level any way you see fit, even with the assistance of open source software.
-Your computer and its audio components belong to you -- not to Hulu, not to advertisers.

 ## Bug reports and feature requests